scharantej/dataplex-oda/02-lab-guide/04-register-assets-into-zones.md

 ![ASST-6](../01-images/04-03b.png)
 <br><br>

-## 2. Lab B: Register Cloud Storage Datasets
+## 2. Lab B: Register assets in Google Cloud Storage

 In this lab sub-module, we will simply add the storage buckets created via Terraform with datasets in them, into the raw zone, and curated zone, depending on format.